PanosPetras/The_Great_War/README.md

 # The Great War
-A ww1 themed strategy game on progress.
+A ww1 themed strategy game in progress.
 Built using C++ and SDL2.0.

 Created with Visual Studio 2019